Autumn is when the Buckeye State truly shines. Whether you have just an afternoon, a full day or an entire weekend, we have plenty of ideas for you.

 Food + Drink

-As the Ohio Sauerkraut Festival returns to Waynesville, one of its main sponsors, Frank's Kraut, shares how to get creative with the celebration’s star ingredient.
+The Ohio Sauerkraut Festival is a Waynesville tradition.
+One of its main sponsors, Frank's Kraut, shares how to get creative with the celebration’s star ingredient.

 Ohio University’s Kennedy Museum of Art hosts an exhibition featuring works from the acclaimed Athens studio for artists with developmental differences.